Lecture Notes in Quantum Mechanics

-\sheadC{Definition of Mass}
+\sheadC{Definition of mass}

-The "gravitational mass" is defined using a scale.
-Since gravitational theory is not includes in this course, we will not use that definition.
+The "gravitational mass" is defined using a weighting apparatus.
+Since gravitational theory is not includes in this course, we shall not use that definition.
 Another possibility is to define "inertial mass".
-This type of mass is determined by considering the collision of two bodies: \beq {\mass_1 v_1 + \mass_2 v_2 = \mass_1 u_1 + \mass_2 u_2} \eeq So: \beq \frac{\mass_1}{\mass_2} = \frac{u_2-v_2}{v_1-u_1} \eeq In order to be able to measure the inertial mass of an object, we must do so in relation to a reference mass.
-In other words: we use an arbitrary object as our basic mass unit.
+This type of mass is determined by considering the collision of two bodies: \beq {\mass_1 v_1 + \mass_2 v_2 = \mass_1 u_1 + \mass_2 u_2} \eeq Accordingly one can extract the mass ratio of the two bodies: \beq \frac{\mass_1}{\mass_2} = -\frac{u_2-v_2}{u_1-v_1} \eeq In order to give information on the inertial mass of an object, we have to agree on some reference mass, say the "kg", to set the units.

 Within the framework of quantum mechanics the above Newtonian definition of inertial mass will not be used.
-Rather we define mass in an absolute way.
-We shall define mass as a parameter in the "dispersion relation", and we shall see that the units of mass are: \beq {[\mass]}=\frac{T}{L^2} \eeq If we choose to set the units of mass in an arbitrary way to be kg, then a units conversion scheme will be necessary.
-The conversion scheme is simply a multiplication by the Planck constant: \beq {\mass[kg]}=\hbar {\mass} \eeq
+Rather we define mass in an absolute way, that does not require to fix a reference mass.
+We shall define mass as a parameter in the "dispersion relation".

-\sheadC{The Dispersion Relation}
+\sheadC{The dispersion relation}

 It is possible to prepare a "monochromatic" beam of (for example) electrons that all have the same velocity, and the same De-Broglie wavelength.
 The velocity of the particles can be measured by using a pair of rotating circular plates (discs).
-The wavelength of the beam can be measured by using a diffraction grating.
-We define the particle's momentum ("wave number") as: \beq p = 2\pi / \mbox{wavelength} \eeq It is possible to find (say by an experiment) the relation between the velocity of the particle and its momentum.
+The wavelength of the beam can be measured using a diffraction grating.
+We define the momentum of the moving particles ("wave number") as: \beq p = 2\pi / \mbox{wavelength} \eeq It is possible to find (say by an experiment) the relation between the velocity of the particle and its momentum.
 This relation is called the "dispersion relation".
-For low velocities (not relativistic) the relation is approximately linear: \beq v = \frac{1}{\mass} p \eeq This relation defines the "mass" parameter and also the units of mass.
+Here is a plot of what we expect to observe: